 Are you hoping to study Mathematics at University and been asked to take the STEP Maths exam?
 Are you confused by exactly what this entails?
 You’ve come to the right place!
-This short guide is designed to help students with exactly how STEP Maths works, who needs to take it, what the passing grades are and what extra help we can provide, should you wish to ask for any.
+Here you will find STEP tutors and a short guide that explains exactly how STEP Maths works, who needs to take it, what the passing grades are and what extra help we can provide, should you wish to ask for any.

 The STEP (Sixth Term Examination Paper) is an extension exam for students looking to win a place to study Mathematics at some Universities.